nathansam/BenchJournal/README.md

 <!-- badges: end -->

-BenchJournal is a lightweight tool to keep track of benchmarks for a package as it is developed.
-Automatic and manual benchmarking is supported.
+BenchJournal is a lightweight tool to keep track of benchmarks for a package as it is being developed.
+Running benchmarks automatically or manually is supported.

 ## Installation